hematthi/SysSimPyPlots/docs/source/loading.rst

    sssp_per_sys, sssp = compute_summary_stats_from_cat_phys(file_name_path=load_dir)

+(This may take a minute or two, depending on the size of the catalog.)
 The function above outputs two dictionary objects, which we have stored in ``sssp_per_sys`` and ``sssp``.
 They contain mostly the same information but summarized in different ways.

 .. collapse:: What do they contain?